j0nas/PG4100_ASSIGNMENT3/readme.md

         </server>
     </servers>

+3. create a folder with read/write permissions for everyone @ C:/logs
-3. mvn tomcat:run (making sure tomcat runs at :8080)
+4. mvn tomcat:run (making sure tomcat runs at :8080)
-4. acceoss at root of localhost
+5. acceoss at root of localhost